► An affordable EV that you actually want

 It just gels really nicely, and feels spot on for a car that’s going to have to deliver a broad remit from urban specialist to everyday suburban and motorway commuter.

-However, I had one concern with the Renault 5, and that was the real-world range that we were seeing.
-This comes with the caveat that we only had half a day with the car, but in fairly warm weather and moderate driving speeds, we still only managed around 180 miles from the 52kWh battery in our test car.
-It’s a bit disappointing, that.
+However, we have one concern with the Renault 5, and that was the real-world range that we were seeing.
+In in fairly warm weather and moderate driving speeds, we still only managed around 180 miles from the 52kWh battery in our test car.
+This dropped to around 140 miles in the UK, albeit in near-freezing conditions.
 Mind you, that’s much the same as what most rivals deliver, so it’s no deal breaker in this class.

 What about the interior?

 It’s surprisingly useful, the Renault 5.
-Sure, it looks pretty eccentric – especially with the retro ‘heather yellow’ upholstery of our test car, and there are neat details like the decal on the dash that changes colour with the drive mode, and the little etched Renault 5 face in the wireless phone charging tray.
-But you also get a cushy seat with simple manual adjustment and electric lumbar adjustment, and while I’d like the seat and wheel to drop a tad lower, there’s enough adjustment (including the rake- and reach-adjustable steering) for most drivers to easily find a natural-feeling driving position.
+Sure, it looks pretty eccentric – especially with the retro ‘heather yellow’ upholstery, and there are neat details like the decal on the dash that changes colour with the drive mode, and the little etched Renault 5 face in the wireless phone charging tray.
+But you also get a cushy seat with simple manual adjustment and electric lumbar adjustment, and while we’d like the seat and wheel to drop a tad lower, there’s enough adjustment (including the rake- and reach-adjustable steering) for most drivers to easily find a natural-feeling driving position.

 The fact that you get physical air-con controls, an actual button that instantly activates the settings that you’ve saved for safety aids including lane-keep assist and speed-limit warning, and even proper buttons on top of the touchscreen housing to control the volume and turn the screen off, is a huge bonus.